-Your journey to a BE(Hons)
+Your journey to a Bachelor of Engineering (Honours)

 Everyone's pathway to becoming an engineer looks different.
 Regardless of where you’re from and how you found your way into Engineering, we're here to support you from application to enrolment.